Pagination is navigation for paginated content.

 Unbounded sets use Slot 4 as the current page for pages 4 and higher.

-The background color of the entire pagination component, used for accessible color setting.
+The background color of the entire pagination component.

 Breakpoint at which full pagination displays.

 Default pagination button border radius.

 Meaningful code and guidance updates are listed in the following table:

 Breaking Updated to Sass module syntax and new package structure.
 More information: uswds#4656